We offer both in-person, and telehealth video sessions. Please request a session at your convenience.

 During exposure therapy

-• It’s a collaborative process between you and your clinician.
+• It’s a collaborative process between you and your exposure therapist (clinician).

 • You will never be forced to do anything you don’t want to or anything your clinician is not willing to do themselves.